 Live Challenges signals where e-bike companion apps are heading.
 The bike itself becomes a fitness device, the app becomes a coach and game master, and the community becomes a source of motivation.

-For VanMoof riders looking for similar engagement, the Moofment App offers community features like MoofMatch and ride events — different approach, similar goal of making every ride more connected.
+For VanMoof riders looking for similar engagement, the Moofment app offers community features like MoofMatch and ride events different approach, similar goal of making every ride more connected.

 Riding a VanMoof or Cowboy?

-Get Moofment for CityGuard, live tracking, and community features.
+Get Moofment for CityGuard speed zones, live tracking, and community features built by a rider, for riders.